Virginia: State elections

 Because Virginia enacted their post-Civil-War constitution in 1870, state elections in Virginia occur in odd-numbered years, with executive department elections occurring in years following U.S. presidential elections and State Senate elections occurring in the years prior to presidential elections.
 House of Delegates elections take place concurrent with each of those elections.
-National politics often play a role in state election outcomes, and Virginians have elected governors of the party opposite the U.S. president in eleven of the last twelve contests, with only Terry McAuliffe beating the trend in 2013.
+National politics often play a role in state election outcomes, and Virginians have elected governors of the party opposite the U.S. president in 11 of the last 12 contests, with only Terry McAuliffe beating the trend in 2013.

 The 2017 state elections resulted in Democrats holding the three executive offices, as lieutenant governor Ralph Northam won the race for governor.
-In concurrent House of Delegates elections, Democrats flipped fifteen of the Republicans' previous sixteen-seat majority.
+In concurrent House of Delegates elections, Democrats flipped 15 of the Republicans' previous 16-seat majority.
 Control of the House came down to a tied election in the 94th district, which the Republican won by a drawing of lots, giving the party a slim 51–49 majority in the 2018–19 legislative sessions.
-At this time, Virginia was ranked as having the most gerrymandered U.S. state legislature, as Republicans controlled the House with only 44.5% of the total vote.
-In 2019, federal courts found that eleven House district lines, including the 94th, were unconstitutionally drawn to discriminate against African Americans.
 Adjusted districts were used in the 2019 elections, when Democrats won full control of the General Assembly, despite a political crisis earlier that year.
-Voters in 2020 then passed a referendum to give control of drawing both state and congressional districts to a commission of eight citizens and four legislators from each of the two major parties, rather than the legislature.

 In 2021, Glenn Youngkin became the first Republican to win the governor's race since 2009, with his party also winning the races for lieutenant governor and attorney general and gaining seven seats in the House of Delegates.
 Two years later, new legislative maps drawn by special masters appointed by the state supreme court led to nine retirements in the state senate and to twenty-five House delegates not seeking re-election.
 In those elections, Democrats claimed a slim majority of one seat in both the Senate and the House.
+In 2025, Democrat Abigail Spanberger won the 2025 Virginia gubernatorial election, becoming the first female governor of Virginia.